Peanut butter and … pickles? New York Times Cooking spurs sticky conversation

 In the article, the author acknowledged the sandwich “does not necessarily need a recipe, given its simplicity,” but added, “it’s an unlikely pairing … and sometimes that is what a recipe is for.”

-The ingredients list includes two slices of bread, peanut butter, bread-and-butter pickles, and unsalted butter (if desired).
+The ingredients include two slices of bread, peanut butter, bread-and-butter pickles and unsalted butter (if desired).
 The instructions were just as simple: spread peanut butter on both slices of bread, add a layer of pickles to one slice, and bring the two pieces together.

 The reactions on the New York Times’ Facebook page, however, were more complicated.